unosquare/unosquare.github.io/_posts/2019-06-26-react-context-implementation.md

 ---

 # React Context Implementation
 We have implemented [React Context](https://reactjs.org/docs/context.html) in a way that allows us to share accross the tree: global state and global logic.
-Along with that, we also wanted a way [Global snackbar](https://material-ui.com/components/snackbars/) to show any feedback from the app.
+Along with that, we also wanted a [Global snackbar](https://material-ui.com/components/snackbars/) to show any feedback from the app.

 During this implementation we have learned several things about react.